Are you looking to get the best Canon R lenses in 2023?

 Another excellent point is the optical image stabilization that gets five stops of shake correction.
 I used the lens for various purposes, and even without a tripod and under the dim light, I achieved solid photos.

-The only problem is a bit of knocking inside if carried with the lens fully extended.
+The only problem is knocking inside if carried with the lens fully extended.

 Pros